Mícheál Ó Cléirigh

 Mícheál Ó Cléirigh (c.
-1590), sometimes known as Michael O'Clery, was an Irish chronicler, scribe and antiquary and chief author of the Annals of the Four Masters, assisted by Cú Choigcríche Ó Cléirigh, Fearfeasa Ó Maol Chonaire, and Peregrinus Ó Duibhgeannain.
-He was a member of the Ó Cléirigh bardic family, and compiled with others the Annála Ríoghachta Éireann (Annals of the Kingdom of Ireland) at Bundrowse in County Leitrim on 10 August 1636.
-He also wrote the Martyrology of Donegal in the 17th century.
+1590), sometimes known as Michael O'Clery, was an Irish chronicler, scribe, antiquary and Franciscan friar, and the chief author of the Annals of the Four Masters, assisted by Cú Choigcríche Ó Cléirigh, Fearfeasa Ó Maol Chonaire, and Peregrinus Ó Duibhgeannain.
+He was a member of the Ó Cléirigh bardic family.

+The Annála Ríoghachta Éireann (Annals of the Kingdom of Ireland) were compiled between 1632 and 1636 under Ó Cléirigh’s direction at the Franciscan convent of Donegal located at Bundrowes (Bun Drobhaoise), in the Ross area of the townland of Magheracar, in Bundoran, County Donegal.
+Contemporary Franciscan documentary evidence preserved among the Louvain Papers records Bundrowes as Ó Cléirigh’s place of residence and work during the 1630s, as reported in modern historical analysis.
+These official Franciscan administrative records, together with Ó Cléirigh’s own surviving colophons, identify Bundrowes as his principal base during the compilation of the annals and confirm the role of the local Franciscan community in supporting the work.

+Ó Cléirigh also authored the Martyrology of Donegal in the 17th century.

 Background and early life

-Grandson of Tuathal Ó Cléirigh, a chief of the sept of Uí Chléirigh in Donegal, he was born in Kilbarron near Creevy, between Rossnowlagh and Ballyshannon on Donegal Bay.
+Grandson of Tuathal Ó Cléirigh, a chief of the sept of Uí Chléirigh in Donegal, his exact place of birth in south Donegal is not recorded in surviving sources.
 He was baptised Tadhg Ó Cléirigh, and was known by the nickname Tadhg an tSléibhe (meaning "Tadhg of the mountain"), but took the name of Mícheál when he became a member of the Order of Friars Minor, commonly known as the Franciscan friars.
 He was the youngest of four sons of Donnchadh Ó Cléirigh, and his mother was Onóra Ultach.
 Of his older brothers Uilliam, Conaire and Maolmhuire, Conaire is known to have worked on the annals as a scribe, while Maolmhuire also became a Franciscan friar at Louvain.
 Micheál was a cousin of Lughaidh Ó Cléirigh, also famous as an Irish historian and author of one of the major sources of the annals.

 As a member of one of the foremost learned families of Gaelic Ireland, Ó Cléirigh received a wide-ranging and thorough education.
 He records that he was taught, for instance, by Baothgalach Mac Aodhagáin, a learned cleric active in County Tipperary, who became the Bishop of Elphin.
 (Note: There is another Irish Bishop of the same name, who died in the same year as the Bishop of Elphin: "The fact that there were at least four Franciscans in the middle of the seventeenth century who bore the name of Boetius MacEgan and that two of those were bishops and died the same year has led to some confusion.")
 Tadhg followed Maolmhuire to continental Europe some time after the Flight of the Earls.
 He may be the Don Tadeo Cleri who was serving as a soldier in Spain in July 1621.
 At some point before March 1623 he became a lay brother of the Franciscan Order, never becoming ordained a priest.